 A growing number of international schools now use ISA, including many of the acknowledged world leaders in international education.
+Aichi International School students began taking the ISA in 2015.

 How do the assessments work?

 Students complete a reading literacy test, a mathematical literacy test and two writing tests (narrative and expository), each of which takes between 45 minutes and one hour to administer.
 The tests include both multiple-choice and open-ended tasks.